(from the L.E.T. book by Dr. Thomas Gordon)

 For the last several decades some psychologists have been attempting to identify the critical ingredients in human relationships that foster personal growth and psychological health.
 This intensive search, which initially focused only on identifying the characteristics and behavior of effective professional helping agents (counselors and psychotherapists), eventually led some to study the personal qualities of effective teachers, effective marriage partners, and effective parents.
 Rather conclusive evidence emerged that at least two ingredients are necessary in any relationship of one person fostering growth and psychological health in another—empathy and acceptance.

-Acceptance, as you may know a la L.E.T., is feeling good about what a person is doing, and “Acceptable Behaviors” belong in the top area of the Behavior Window.
+Acceptance, as you may know a la L.E.T., is feeling okay about what a person is doing, and “Acceptable Behaviors” belong in the top area of the Behavior Window.

 Obviously we have no need to change acceptable behaviors, and so we can accept the other person just as she is at the moment (the behavior is not interfering with our own needs getting met).
 Passive Listening, Acknowledgment Responses, and particularly Active Listening are the verbal responses (or vehicles) for communicating acceptance because they communicate clearly: